 As The University of Alabama

-becomes smoke-free in January 2015, two free sessions of QuitSmart will be
+becomes smoke-free in January 2015, one free session QuitSmart session will be

-offered in a 3-part format: Part I – Preparing to Quit (2 hours), Part II –
+Part I – Preparing to Quit (2 hours),

 Questions to Ask Yourself

 How motivated are you to quit using tobacco today?

 Are there supportive people in your life to help you?

 What are your major concerns about this attempt to quit? (failure, withdrawal, increased stress, etc.)

 Challenges When Trying to Quit